LOST 033 - Ben, There? Done That

 In other words, if the incident called The Incident doesn't work, The Adversary knows It will eventually need a purge, an event which we will refer to as The Purge.

-It is against this eventuality that I believe The Adversary is grooming operatives within Dharma, chief among them Ben Linus.
+It is anticipation of this potential or likely future eventuality (or set of future eventualities) that I believe leads The Adversary to groom operatives within Dharma to serve as the mechanism of purging, and chief among these is Ben Linus.

 3) "Did she die here on the island?"
 Not-young Richard says this to young Ben, when young Ben confides that he has come into the Hostiles' jungle seeking his mother, Dead Mother, who is dead.